Daiyan4800/comp2850-hci-starter/wk09/wk9-lab2-pilots-debrief-draft.md

 ---

-**Lab complete!** You have real pilot data, evidence chains, and a draft Task 1 pack.
-Week 10 will analyse this data rigorously and implement prioritised fixes.
+**Lab complete!** You have real pilot data, evidence chains, and a draft assessment pack.
+Week 10 will analyse this data rigorously, implement prioritised fixes, and finalise your assessment submission (due end Week 10).